huggingface/blog/patchtsmixer.md

 ```

 ## Part 1: Forecasting on Electricity dataset
-Here we train a `PatchTSMixer` model directly on the Electricity data, and evaluate its performance.
+Here we train a `PatchTSMixer` model directly on the Electricity dataset, and evaluate its performance.

 ```python